 Collection Development Principles

-Timely access to research and learning content for the Cornell community is a top priority and a prerequisite for continuing to develop Cornell’s academic distinction, educational verve and community engagement.
+Timely access to research and learning content for the Cornell community is the Library’s first priority in the scholarly resources arena and a prerequisite for continuing to develop Cornell’s academic distinction, educational verve, and community engagement.

-Of particular focus are the multiple intersecting ways our collections reflect societal histories of bias, exclusion, and oppression.
-Collection development at Cornell University Library seeks to redress omissions and to advance research and teaching that critically examines unjust structures, contributing to their dismantlement.
+- Attentive to the multiple intersecting ways that our Library collection reflects societal histories of bias, exclusion, and oppression, collection development at Cornell seeks to redress omissions and to advance research and teaching that critically examines unjust structures, contributing to their dismantlement.